-Certification in Radiation Oncology or Therapeutic Radiology by the American Board of Radiology (ABR), the American Osteopathic Board of Radiology, the Royal College of Physicians and Surgeons of Canada (RCPSC), or the Collège des Médecins du Québec or certification in Radiology by the ABR of a physician who confines their professional practice to radiation oncology, or the Collège des Médecins du Québec, or the American Osteopathic Association.
-The designation of AUeligible certificates; not every completing ACGME-accredited resident will be United States AU-eligible, and most Canadian residents are not, because they do not have AU preceptors.
+Certification in Radiation Oncology or Therapeutic Radiology by the American Board of Radiology (ABR), the American Osteopathic Board of Radiology (AOBR), the Royal College of Physicians and Surgeons of Canada (RCPSC), or the Collège des Médecins du Québec, or certification in Radiology by the American Board of Radiology of a physician who confines his/her professional practice to radiation oncology. or

+Satisfactory completion of a residency program in radiation oncology approved by the ACGME, the RCPSC, the Collège des Médecins du Québec, or the American Osteopathic Association (AOA).
+The designation of AU-eligible certificates; not every completing ACGME-accredited resident will be United States AU-eligible, and most Canadian residents are not, because they do not have AU preceptors.